KD-33/Weightlifting-with-AI/Restaurant-Area-Manager.md

 Progression: Start with lighter weights and gradually increase as he gets stronger.
 Prioritize proper form, especially for his knees.
 Diet: Pair this with a healthy diet focusing on balanced meals to assist with weight loss.

+### Workout Log
+If you would like a log to track this workout plan click [HERE](WorkoutLogSheet-RestaurantAreaManager.pdf)

 [Back to Home](README.md)